-- It is possible for food to become unsafe while not being used, and being stored. - Foods that are stored in rooms/stack systems (i.e. not on the floor) that can be easily cleaned (don't absorb or draw moisture) and kept free of pests, are less likely to be contaminated.
+- It is possible for food to become unsafe while not being used, and being stored. - The risks of contamination are minimised if foods are stored in rooms/stack systems that can be easily cleaned (don't absorb or draw moisture) and kept free of pests.

-- Floors can be a source of contamination as pooling water and dirt which can be brought into areas on shoes or tyres, can make food unsafe. - Some foods must be kept cold (chilled or frozen) to stop bugs growing (e.g. milk, meat), and some foods we keep cold so the final customer enjoys them (e.g. beer).
-You need to know the difference so you can keep food safe. - Any storage conditions required to keep food safe can be found on the food labels or from the supplier.
+- Floors can be a source of contamination as pooling water and dirt can be brought into storage areas on shoes or tyres and can make food unsafe. - Some foods must be kept cold (chilled or frozen) to stop bugs growing (e.g. milk, meat).
+Some foods we kept cold so the final customer enjoys them (e.g beer).
+You need to know the difference so you can keep food safe. - Storage conditions required to keep food safe can be found on the food labels or from the supplier.
 It's important to follow the directions. - Some foods (e.g. powdered foods) need to be stored in a place where humidity is controlled to prevent the food from absorbing moisture.
-If dried foods absorb too much moisture this allows bugs to grow and the food to become unsafe. - Many foods have a Use By date because bugs can grow slowly in them even when they're stored safely.
-Foods with a Use By date can make people sick if they eat them after this date.
-It's important to have a stock checking/rotation system to check that food is not used or sold after the Use By date. - A Best Before date is different from a Use By date.
-A Best Before date indicates the quality of the food might not be as good after this date, but it is unlikely to make people sick if they eat it. - Packaging comes into contact with food, so it's important to keep it stored as safely as you would keep food, so it doesn't become a source of contamination.
+If dried foods absorb too much moisture this allows bugs to grow and the food to become unsafe. - Many foods have a use-by date because bugs can grow slowly in them even when they're stored safely.
+Foods with a use-by date can make people sick if they eat them after this date.
+It's important to have a stock checking/rotation system to check that food is not used or sold after the use-by date. - A best before date is different from a use-by date.
+A best before date indicates the quality of the food might not be as good after this date, but it is unlikely to make people sick if they eat it. - Packaging comes into contact with food, so it's important to keep it stored as safely as you would keep food, so it doesn't become a source of contamination.